kailash-manasarovar/statement/docs/timeline/2025/february.md

 - In 2026, as I draft this section, the criminals try to tell me online that [it was only spiderman that they dressed up as](../2024/march/13-end.md#spider-man) before coming round to my house after I had gone to bed and been sedated while sleeping.
 - And I say nonsense.
-- A whole community of porn-addicts knows very well about [*Batman and little girl*](../../evidence/memes-and-triggers.md#batman-and-little-girl), an early meme from the very famous [switcheroo days](../../crimes/protagonists/vidal-sastre.md#a-dashing-heathcliff-sort-good-looking-younger-man-with-lots-of-black-hair) where Batman was one of the taller more muscular men, a genuinely good looking man, but a total twat in his behavior.
+- A whole community of porn-addicts knows very well about [*Batman and little girl*](../../evidence/memes-and-triggers.md#batman-and-little-girl), an early meme from the very famous [switcheroo days](../../crimes/protagonists/vidal-sastre.md#a-dashing-heathcliff-sort-good-looking-younger-man-with-lots-of-black-hair) where Batman was one of the taller more muscular men pretending to be a school teacher at the conservatory, a genuinely good looking man, but a total twat in his behavior.
 - Was he the dummy good-looking trumpet teacher who was a little bit thick who seemed to have never spoken to a woman in his whole life; someone they always relied on for the film star element of the love affair trick?
 - I have this man down in [second place, one of at least four potentials](../../crimes/protagonists/vidal-sastre.md#at-least-four-more), next to [the first man](../../crimes/protagonists/vidal-sastre.md#an-older-man-maybe) who does seem like he could be some sort of relation.
 - I can state, categorically, that I will remember each and every one of the men that turned up to classes at the conservatory when I see pictures of them again, and certainly even some of the men that turned up in my bedroom too, some of whom I was familiar with from [over twenty-five years ago](../2001-to-2010/2001.md#amsterdam).